-- 1. Refer to FIG. 6-1 to pipe gas to the boiler. - a.
-Install ground joint union for servicing, when required. - b.
-In Canada When using manual main shutoff valves, it must be identified by the installer.
+- 1. Refer to FIG. 6-1 to pipe gas to the boiler. - Install ground joint union for servicing, when Table 6A Gas Inlet Size a. required. - In Canada When using manual main shutoff b. valves, it must be identified by the installer.